Primitive orthogonal idempotents of Brandt semigroup algebras: Introduction

 In the past few decades, semigroup algebras are studied intensively, see for example, \cite{Put88}, \cite{Okn91}, \cite{Bro00}, \cite{Ren01}, \cite{JO06}, \cite{Ste06}, \cite{Sal07}, \cite{Sch08}, \cite{Ste08}, \cite{GX09}, \cite{BBBS11}, \cite{DHST11}, \cite{MS12}, \cite{EL15}.

 Semigroup algebras are associative algebras.
-Looking for a complete system of primitive orthogonal idempotents is an important problem in the representation theory of associative algebras.
-If $\{e_{i}\}_{i \in I}$ is a complete system of primitive orthogonal idempotents of a finite dimensional algebra $A$, then
+Looking for a complete set of primitive orthogonal idempotents is an important problem in the representation theory of associative algebras.
+If $\{e_{i}\}_{i \in I}$ is a complete set of primitive orthogonal idempotents of a finite dimensional algebra $A$, then

-where each $Ae_{i}$ is a indecomposable projective module.
+where each $Ae_{i}$ is an indecomposable projective module.
 They are also used to explicitly compute the quiver, the Cartan matrix, and the Wedderburn decomposition of the algebra, see \cite{Bre10}.

-Berg, Bergeron, Bhargava and Saliola \cite{BBBS11} found a complete system of primitive orthogonal idempotents of any $R$-trivial monoid algebra.
-Denton, Hivert, Schiling and Thiery \cite{DHST11} gave a construction of a system of primitive orthogonal idempotents for any $J$-trivial monoid algebra.
+Berg, Bergeron, Bhargava and Saliola \cite{BBBS11} found a complete set of primitive orthogonal idempotents of any $R$-trivial monoid algebra.
+Denton, Hivert, Schiling and Thiery \cite{DHST11} gave a construction of a set of primitive orthogonal idempotents for any $J$-trivial monoid algebra.

-Steinberg \cite{Ste06}, \cite{Ste08} studied the arbitrary finite inverse semigroups $S$ and computed the primitive central idempotent associated to an irreducible representation of $S$.
+Steinberg \cite{Ste06}, \cite{Ste08} studied the arbitrary finite inverse semigroups $S$ and computed the primitive central idempotents associated to an irreducible representation of $S$.
 Let $S$ be a finite inverse semigroup, where $E(S)$ is the semilattice of idempotents of $S$ and the maximal subgroup at $e$ is denoted by $H_{e}$ for all $e\in E(S)$.
 Suppose that $K$ is a field such that char$(K)\nmid |H_{e}|$.
 Let $\mu$ be the M$\ddot{\mathrm{o}}$bius function of $S$ and $\chi$ an irreducible character of $S$ coming from a $\mathcal{D}$-class $D$.
-Then the primitive central idempotents corresponding to $\chi$ are given by
+Then the primitive central idempotent corresponding to $\chi$ is given by

 see Theorem 5.1 in \cite{Ste06}.

 In this paper, we construct a complete set of primitive orthogonal idempotents for any finite Brandt semigroup algebra.
 Brandt semigroups are not $R$-trivial and in particular, they are not $J$-trivial.
 Let $G$ denote any finite group with identity $e$ and $S=B(G,n)$ a Brandt semigroup.
 Suppose that $G$ has $r$ conjugate classes.
 Then a complete set of primitive orthogonal idempotents of $\mathbb{C}S$ is (Theorem \ref{complete set for any finite group})